 At the time of writing, Google AdWords offered five different ad extensions, each aimed at helping marketers achieve a specific business goal.

 Social Extension.
 The social ad extensions ties an advertiser’s Google+ page to the campaign and displays that page’s endorsements as part of the ad.
 Essentially, this will look like a Google +1 link.
 There will also be an option to +1 the ad or link to the advertiser’s Google+ page.

 Product Extension.
-The product ad extension integrates individual products from a Google Merchant Center product feed into an AdWord campaign, displaying product images, prices, and links right along with the standard PPC text ad.
-This extensions requires a bit more set up, since product listings will need to be exported from the merchant’s ecommerce platform, formatted, and uploaded to Google.
+The product ad extension integrates individual products from a Google Merchant Center product feed into an AdWords campaign, displaying product images, prices, and links right along with the standard PPC text ad.
+This extension requires a bit more setup, since product listings will need to be exported from the merchant’s ecommerce platform, formatted, and uploaded to Google.